 Slips and falls can be deceivingly dangerous.
 Even though a person may only fall a few feet, sudden changes in momentum or direction can have a harsh impact on a person’s body.
 Common injuries in slips and falls include sprains or strains, cuts or scrapes from hitting the ground, broken bones, and concussions.

 Beyond these and other physical injuries, Illinois law states that a negligent landowner can also be held responsible for any mental anguish associated with them.
-A seasoned attorney is able to calculate the account for the economic impact of the accident, since many victims of such incidents must miss significant time at work because of the accident, either due to a disability or missing shifts for medical treatment.
+A trustworthy attorney is able to calculate the account for the economic impact of the accident, since many victims of such incidents must miss significant time at work because of the accident, either due to a disability or missing shifts for medical treatment.

 The slip and fall laws in Illinois are simply written but can sometimes be tricky to apply to accidents.
 As the plaintiff in a slip and fall case, you must prove that the owner of the premises where you were injured did not take reasonable care to protect you from harm.
 This is an open-ended definition that examines the actions of both the landowner and yourself as the injured party.